Building ChatGPT apps

 The ChatGPT Apps SDK allows developers to extend ChatGPT with custom functionality by adding new tool calls and UI widgets to the ChatGPT interface.
 ChatGPT apps require a backend app for running an MCP server and optionally an authorization system that you can use Gadget to host!

-• easy setup of an MCP server for powering ChatGPT Apps SDK calls
+• an MCP server for powering ChatGPT Apps SDK tool calls

-• easy OAuth 2.1 authentication provider setup for authenticating ChatGPT users with your app's backend
+• OAuth 2.1 authentication provider setup for authenticating ChatGPT users with your app's backend

-• easy setup of ChatGPT Apps widgets that render UX for end users using React and powered by your Gadget app's data
+• the ability to build ChatGPT app widgets that render UX for end users using React, powered by your Gadget app's data

 Quick start